Columbia University Classes

 FOR ALL FUTURE CSS-CU STUDENTS:

-Students are approved for CU coursework based on their core GPA from the most recent CSS semester report card.
+Students are approved for CU coursework based on their core GPA from the most recent CSS semester transcript.
 If a student is approved in the application process, their grades will be reviewed again once the current semester ends.
 Students who do not meet the GPA requirements at the close of the current term will be required to withdraw from their CU course(s), even if they have already been attending the course.

 The academic requirements for eligibility are below:

-For all high school grades 9-12, you will not be qualified to apply to CSS CU if any of your grades in any subject are below an 85.
+For all high school grades 9-12, you will not be qualified to apply to CSS CU if any of your grades in any subject (including electives) are below an 85.

 - Freshman applicants must have 95% or higher Core GPA (Freshman are only eligible to apply in February to register in their 10th grade year in the following Fall semester).